 Dunvegan Castle | photo credit: Nataliya Hora

-6. Neist Point
+6. Sunset at Neist Point

 Located near Dunvegan, this is another very popular site on the Isle of Skye.
 Many people come here at the end of the day to watch the sunset.